MontgomeryLab/tinyRNA/doc/Parameters.md

   --3p-trim LENGTH      Trim LENGTH bases from the 3' end of each sequence
 ```

-## Counter
+## tiny-count

 ### All-Features
 | Run Config Key         | Commandline Argument   |
 |------------------------|------------------------|
 | counter_all_features:  | `--all-features`       |

-By default, Counter will only evaluate alignments to features which match a `Select for...` & `with value...` of at least one rule in your Features Sheet.
-It is this matching feature set, and only this set, which is included in `feature_counts.csv` and therefore available for analysis by DESeq2 and Plotter.
-Switching this option "on" will include all features in every input GFF file, regardless of attribute matches, for Counter and downstream steps.
+By default, tiny-count will only evaluate alignments to features which match a `Select for...` & `with value...` of at least one rule in your Features Sheet.
+It is this matching feature set, and only this set, which is included in `feature_counts.csv` and therefore available for analysis by tiny-deseq.r and tiny-plot.
+Switching this option "on" will include all features in every input GFF file, regardless of attribute matches, for tiny-count and downstream steps.

 ### Normalize-by-Hits
  | Run Config Key             | Commandline Argument      |
 |----------------------------|---------------------------|
 | counter-normalize-by-hits: | `--normalize-by-hits T/F` |

-By default, Counter will divide the number of counts associated with each sequence, twice, before they are assigned to a feature.
-Each unique sequence's count is determined by Collapser and is preserved through the alignment process.
+By default, tiny-count will divide the number of counts associated with each sequence, twice, before they are assigned to a feature.
+Each unique sequence's count is determined by tiny-collapse and is preserved through the alignment process.
 The original count is divided first by the number of loci that the sequence aligns to, and second by the number of features passing selection at each locus.
 Switching this option "off" disables the latter normalization step.

 ### Decollapse
  | Run Config Key      | Commandline Argument   |
 |---------------------|------------------------|
 | counter_decollapse: | `--decollapse`         |

 The SAM files produced by the tinyRNA pipeline are collapsed by default; alignments sharing a SEQ field are strictly multi-alignments and do not reflect original sequence counts.
-If this option is switched "on", Counter will produce a decollapsed copy of each input SAM file.
+If this option is switched "on", tiny-count will produce a decollapsed copy of each input SAM file.
 Each alignment in the decollapsed SAM will be duplicated by the sequence's original count.
 This is useful for browsing in IGV.

 ### Filters
  | Run Config Key                 | Commandline Argument                       |